SERVED BY THE DEER PARK-SILVERTON JOINT FIRE DISTRICT

 With an ISO rating of “4,” our area of jurisdiction is primarily residential with some light industry and retail.
 We operate a public department whose members are on a combination of full-time and part-time personnel.

-The origins of the Village can be traced to the beginning of our fire department.
+The origins of the Village can be traced to the formation of our fire department.
 First organized as a private corporation in 1940, the GMFD offered protection to an unincorporated area of Columbia Township that was known as Golf Manor.
 Before that time, the City of Cincinnati Fire Department provided fire protection.
 This however, changed quickly when the City of Cincinnati decided against an annexation of the area, leaving the area with very limited protection.

 Residents of the area were faced with the reality that they would soon be offered little in fire protection.
 Resident volunteers joined together and helped to organize the GMFD.
 Today we continue to protect much of the original territory of about 3 square miles.